getify/You-Dont-Know-JS/scope-closures/ch7.md

 The key parts of this definition are:

-* must be a function involved
+* Must be a function involved

-* must reference at least one variable from an outer scope
+* Must reference at least one variable from an outer scope

-* must be invoked in a different branch of the scope chain from the variable(s)
+* Must be invoked in a different branch of the scope chain from the variable(s)

 This observation-oriented definition reminds us that we shouldn't dismiss closure as some indirect, academic trivia.
 Instead, we need to look and plan for the direct, concrete effects closure has on our program behavior.